The City Corporation maintains two lists of voters for its residents:

 Crown Servants or British Council employees working outside of the UK, or the spouse/civil partner of one, may register by completing the appropriate form.
 This must be renewed every year but may be cancelled at any time.

-Homeless people may register to vote by completing the form.
 They should register at the address of a place where they spend a substantial part of their time, whether by day or night (or the address nearest that place).

-Patients in mental hospitals may register by completing the form.
 Voluntary or detained patients (but not those detained for criminal activity) may register at the institution they are currently resident, or at the address at which they would be living or have previously lived.

-Remand prisoners may register by completing the form.
 Remand (but not convicted) prisoners may register at the institution at which they are currently resident, or the address at which they would be living, or have previously lived.

 If a person is over the age of 75 they are no longer eligible for jury service.
 On the voter registration form there is a box to be ticked informing us that you are over 75.